 Day 12: Morning tour of Lima, transfer to Lima Airport.

 Day 1: Collection from Lima airport, overnight in Miraflores district

 On your international arrival in Peru, our English speaking representatives will be waiting to collect you.
-In a private vehicle you’ll be transferred to the up-market district of Miraflores, where you will have the rest of the day to relax.
-Miraflores is a wealthy district of Lima, famous for its many great eateries and high-end restaurants.
+In a private vehicle you will be transferred to the up-market district of Miraflores, where you will have the rest of the day to relax.
+Miraflores is a wealthy district of Lima, famous for its many superb eateries and high-end restaurants.
 Shops, pharmacies, banks and money exchange are all within walking distance of your hotel.

 Should your international flight arrive later in the evening we recommend taking advantage of the 4 star Lima Airport Hotel, located within easy walking distance of the airport.

 Day 2: Mid-morning flight to Cusco, afternoon tour of Pisac Ruins & Market

 We will collect you in the morning and transfer you to Lima Airport for a morning flight to the Andean City of Cusco.
 On arrival our local representatives will be waiting to collect you.
 Today is designed with the high altitude of the region in mind, so on arrival in Cusco you will head straight to the lower altitudes of the Sacred Valley.

 From Cusco you will travel north, taking the road to the Pisac.
 Time permitting you will stop at Awanakancha, a camelid farm, where you can take a moment to stretch your legs and be introduced to the iconic Andean animals: alpaca, llama and vicuña.
 A further 30 minutes’ drive towards Pisac you will stop for lunch.